 NCAR/NOAA Global Hawk Dropsonde System

 The Global Hawk dropsonde system was developed by the National Center for Atmospheric Research (NCAR) with funding support from the Unmanned Aircraft Systems (UAS) program within NOAA.
-The system, also known as the Airborne Vertical Atmospheric Profiling System (AVAPS), takes advantage of NCAR's extensive experience in the development, operation, and analysis of aircraft dropsonde systems and their data.
+The system, also known as the Advanced Vertical Atmospheric Profiling System (AVAPS), takes advantage of NCAR's extensive experience in the development, operation, and analysis of aircraft dropsonde systems and their data.
 Integration onto the Global Hawk aircraft was done in collaboration with NASA.